-Churches with extension or reordering projects should consider that the waste generated by a single project could likely exceed all the other waste from the same church for a period of years – and include consideration of this aspect at project planning stage.
+Churches with extension or reordering projects should consider that the waste generated by a single project may be more than all the other waste from the same church over several years.
+This should be considered at project planning stage.
 See Sustainable building.

 See also the Waste and Recycling Advisory Programme (WRAP).

 We cannot throw things ‘away’ any more – if we ever could.
 There is no such place as ‘away’.

 Much of our waste could be cut without having any impact on our quality of life.
 This can be done by following the three Rs of the ‘waste hierarchy’, which, in order of preference, are:

 Below are some simple, practical ways in which we can all play our part:

 - Only buy what is really needed;

 - Buy recycled and durable items.
 Even if initially more expensive, in the long term they should prove more economical.
 For example, reduce disposable cutlery or crockery for events;